Data Handler

 Last updated

-The Data Handler class can be set in the Project Settings, along with an option to disable the Results Screen (see here).
+The Data Handler class can be set in the Project Settings, along with an option to disable the Render Results Screen ().
 When a render finishes in the Movie Render Queue, the data will be sent to this class to process in the user-defined way.

 To create a new Data Handler, right-click in the Content Browser or click +Add.
 Select Blueprint Class.